 Pressure Canning Instructions

-Make Sure the pressure canner is clean
+Make Sure the pressure canner is clean.

-Fill with 2-3 inches of water
+Fill the pot with 2-3 inches of water and place the jars inside the pot.

 Close the pressure valve so the pressure cooker pressurizes.

-Start timing once the pressure indicator rises and a steady stream of steam comes out of the operating valve for the first time
+Start timing once the pressure indicator rises and a steady stream of steam comes out of the operating valve for the first time.

 Turn off the heat.
 Allow the pressure canner to de-pressurize naturally.
+Once the pressure indicator drops, you can open it up.

 Remove the jars using tongs, and place them on towels, or a cooling rack.